 It is not only Ms. Landau to report impressions of strong luminosity, with a near-death condition.
 The intensity has been also described as “millions of suns”, and never could have been real.
 The persons would have lost their eyesight.
 Optic nerves might produce the effect.

 Vicky Brazon was reportedly born blind, “never saw light”.
-Her near-death luminosity is varicolored and a darker spectrum.
+Her near-death luminosity is described as varicolored and darker in spectrum.
 She says she saw shapes as flowers, and “was able to see all around her”.

-There is not much geometry in rustic landscapes, and humans have developed architecture; people can write sheet music before ever playing it — brain associative abilities might explain Ms. Brazon’s visuals, but she says she remembers a ring shining, from around the time of her brain surgery: that makes a delineated shape of moderate luminosity.
+There is not much geometry in rustic landscapes, and humans have developed architecture; people can write sheet music before ever playing it — brain associative abilities might explain Ms. Brazon’s visuals, but she says she remembers a ring shining, from her brain surgery: that would make a reflex of light on a delineated shape.

 It is not probable a doctor or nurse would have had jewelry in the operating room.
 Jewelry is strictly forbidden, the reason to be also the medics’ safety.
 Further, persons of standard eyesight report directional visualizations, also for near-death.
-Ms. Brazon might have lost her eyesight when she was very little: children look in all directions a lot, especially in early stages of learning to walk.
+Ms. Brazon might have lost her eyesight when she was very little: children look in all directions a lot, carried around by grown-ups, or in early stages of learning to walk.